scottnonnenberg/blog/pages/posts/2015-10-09-contract-teaching.md

 ## Node.js?
 SSA?
 What??

-Before we jump into what I did for them, you’re probably a bit surprised.
-Why is the SSA interested in using new open-source technology when they’ve been using other technologies for so long?
+Before we jump into what I did for them, you're probably a bit surprised.
+Why is the SSA interested in using new open-source technology when they've been using other technologies for so long?
 The answer is [The United States Digital Service](https://www.whitehouse.gov/digital/united-states-digital-service) (USDS).
 In their words, USDS is:

 > "Teams of problem solvers making government services simple, effective, and efficient."